 Trains are a convenient and inexpensive way of travel (Photo Credit – Rolling Okie)

-Again, the Indian railway system is confusing and vast, but here are a few simple tips and facts that will help in getting ready for train travel in India.
+The Indian Railways can be intimidating, but here are a few facts and simple tips that will help you get ready for train travel in India:

 Booking early

-Indian railways transport close to 18 million people daily.
-Booking your tickets as early as possible is a must when undertaking train travel in India.
-You are allowed to book tickets only 120 days before your date of travel.
-Or, in some trains, even just 30 days prior.
-Unless you are backpacking and have lots of time on your hands to wait to get a confirmed ticket, booking well in advance is required.
+Indian Railways transport close to 18 million people from one station to another on a daily basis.
+Book your ticket as early as possible while undertaking train travel in India.
+While the e ticket has made things easier, it can still be a hassle to book tickets on a short notice.
+You can book a ticket only 120 days before your date of travel, or in some trains, just 30 days prior.
+Unless you are backpacking or have a lot of time on your hands to wait to get a confirmed ticket, booking well in advance is a must.

 Booking in First Class travel

-Some shorter train journeys have a First Class, but they normally have 24 to 32 seats in one 1AC car.
-It’s very difficult to get these tickets, but 2AC and 3AC are very nice and comfortable and provide the experience you’re looking for.
+Some shorter train journeys have a First Class with normally 24 to 32 seats in 1AC compartment.
+It is difficult to get these tickets, but 2AC and 3AC are also very comfortable and provide the experience you are looking for.

 If you’re looking for a luxury train experience, have a look at some of the most luxurious trains in the world.